Krzy19/1.7.10-City-Generation-Mod/README.txt

 ---------------------

 Go to "relases" tab and download the newest version (or whatever you want).
+For pre-relases you will also need to check out pre-relases tag and download .jar file from there.

+After downloading the mod and setting up Forge, put the .jar file into your /mods folder.

 CurseForge/Modrinth Currently not set up.

 DISCLAIMER: